arvidn/libtorrent/docs/manual.rst

 ``upload_queue_length`` is the number of piece-requests we have received from this peer that we haven't answered with a piece yet.

-``failcount`` is the number of times this peer has "failed". i.e. failed to connect or disconnected us.
-The failcount is decremented when we see this peer in a tracker response or peer exchange message.

 You can know which piece, and which part of that piece, that is currently being downloaded from a specific peer by looking at the next four members.
 ``downloading_piece_index`` is the index of the piece that is currently being downloaded.